The PILMOS Software for VIMOS

 - The list of targets must include some relatively bright reference stellar sources used to align the MOS masks.

-- Absolute photometry must have <2" accuracy with respect to the guide star catalogue from which the guide star is selected.
+- Absolute astrometry must have <2" accuracy with respect to the guide star catalogue from which the guide star is selected.

 The PILMOS observations have the following restrictions: